denesnori/CV/README.md

 ## Nora Denes - CV
 Junior Full-Stack Javascript developer

 I am junior full-stack developer looking for work in London.
 My background is in Chemistry, but over time, my interest slowly shifted towards Theoretical and Computational Chemistry, and in the end to programming.
-I have recently graduated from [Founders & Coders](http://www.foundersandcoders.com/), a highly-selective sixteen week coding bootcamp.
+I have recently graduated from [Founders & Coders](http://www.foundersandcoders.com/), a highly-selective 16-week-long coding bootcamp.

 I enjoy creating websites that people use.
 Coming from an academic background, I take huge pleasure in working together with people from diverse backgrounds.
 I am an avid learner, I enjoy that every day there is something new and exciting to play around with.